 Where to move to in Portugal

 Lisbon and Porto are popular choices amongst the young digital nomads.
 However, although much cheaper than living in say London or Paris, they are still pricier than other parts of the country.
-Many retirees opt for the year round sun of the Algarve.
+Many retirees hire photographer in Lisbon opt for the year round sun of the Algarve.
 Popular destinations include Albufeira, Portimao, faro and Lagos.
 Expats looking for a good deal on property tend to look inland in the countryside of central Portugal.
 Castelo Branco, Tomar and Portalegre have extremely cheap property deals.

 Moving to Portugal – Visas and Residency